Bijective Cremona transformations of the plane: Realizing arbitrary permutations

-Let us now construct the function $g$ in (1) above in the case of odd characteristic.
-We keep the notation of Example~\ref{eg:projFromLP_oddChar}.
-The process starts with constructing a suitable automorphism on a single smooth fiber over $\bF_q$.
-Here we choose $\pi_L^{-1}([0:1])\subset Q$, or equivalently, the conic
+Let us construct the map $g$ as in \ref{enum:birQuadric} in the case of odd characteristics using Example~\ref{eg:projFromLP_oddChar}.
+(The case of characteristic $2$ will be discussed in \S\ref{subsubsect:constrInChar2}.)
+The process starts by constructing a suitable automorphism on the smooth fiber $C_0$ in \eqref{eqn:centralConic} and then extend it to $Q$.
+Consider the automorphism on the plain $\{z=0\}$: